 Amy Koester, Editor and Blog Manager

 Amy is mostly behind the scenes here at Little eLit, where she organizes, formats, and posts content in addition to managing the cogs and gears of the site.
-In her day job, Amy oversees children’s programming and collection management at her branch library, where her customers have been enjoying the integration of technology and apps into story times and relevant school-age programs.
+In her day job, Amy manages children’s and teen fiction collections and coordinates programming at her library.

 Amy fully believes that modern literacy is multi-faceted–kids need to acquire skills in digital, media, and STEM literacy just as much as they do traditional print literacy.
-Amy writes about STEM programming at the ALSC Blog and about all areas of youth services librarianship as the Show Me Librarian.
+Amy writes about all areas of youth services librarianship as the Show Me Librarian.

 Youth Services Manager

 The fabulous Angela Reynolds has been a children’s/youth librarian for over 15 years.
 Angela has worked as a librarian in Kentucky, Oregon, and now, in Nova Scotia.
 She has served on several ALSC committees, including the 2011 Laura Ingalls Wilder Committee, the Carnegie Committee, and spent two years under headphones on the Notable Recordings for Children committee.
 She writes book reviews for School Library Journal and audio reviews for Horn Book.
 You can find her writings on the ALSC blog and on ValleyStorytime.